Phrqndy/Phrqndy/README.md

-# 🧑‍💻 I Mainly write in php for my servers or design websites
+# 🧑‍💻 I Mainly write in php for my server plugins or make public repositories.

 My Projects: